double16/forked-daapd/README.md

 - Volume /log for storing logs in addition to the console
 - Environment variable MEDIA_SERVER_NAME to name your server, optional
 - Environment variable MEDIA_SERVER_DATA to read media from somewhere other than /media, optional
+- Environment variable PUID to set the user ID to faciliate use with other containers